-Path analysis is one of the tools that further divides the correlation coefficient with yield into direct and indirect components in order to better understand the significance of the effect coefficient (Devi et al., 2020).
+Path analysis is one of the tools that further divides the correlation coefficient with yield into direct and indirect components.
+It aids to better understand the significance of the effect coefficient (Devi et al., 2020).
 Path coefficient analysis is a multiple regression-based statistical method used to investigate the causal relationship between two or more independent variables and a dependent variable (Sinha et al., 2024).
 The magnitude of path matrix (Table 1) from the current experiments exhibited the highest positive direct impact on yield per plant through the number of fruits per plant (1.466) followed by fruit diameter (0.794), fruit length (0.554) and primary branch (0.287).
-Hence, these traits could be considered selection basis for the enhancement of yield.
-Although, there significant negative indirect effect of fruit size was observed through fruit quantity on yield and vice versa, suggested existence of strong contrasting attribute.
-Although, Node at which first female flower appeared exhibited high positive direct effect on yield (0.492) had significant and negative genotypic (-0.44) and phenotypic (-0.52) correlation clearly due to association with high negative indirect effect through number of fruits (-1.101) and primary branch (-0.152).
-Residual effect estimated in this experiment calculated 0.18 implied contribution of the traits under study was approximately 78% that strongly justified incorporation of traits under study.
+Hence, these traits could be considered as selection basis for the enhancement of yield.
+Although, significant negative indirect effect of fruit size was observed through fruit quantity on yield and vice versa, this suggested existence of strong contrasting attribute.
+Node at first female flower exhibited high positive direct effect on yield (0.492) had significant and negative genotypic (-0.44) and phenotypic (-0.52) correlation.
+This is clearly due to association with high negative indirect effect through number of fruits (-1.101) and primary branch (-0.152).
+Residual effect estimated in this experiment 0.18 implied contribution of the traits under study was approximately 78%.
 The reported results are probably the consequence of multiple genes influencing these traits working together.
 Our findings could be related to those of Sinha et al., (2024), Rahman et al., (2011), khan et al., (2009), Dey et al., (2007), Bhave et al., (2003) and Sharma and Bhutani (2001).

-The Principal Component Analysis was performed using 12 traits to obtain reduced numbers of factors accounts maximum variability out of total variability by minimizing the dimension of larger dataset with minimum loss of information.
-In present experiment total 12 Principal Components were computed in the analysis out of which four had eigen values greater than unity as proposed by Kaiser (1960), Those cumulatively explained 75.15% of the variations, suggesting first four principal axes were adequate to explain the maximum variation in reduced dimension (Table 2 and Figure 2).
+The Principal Component Analysis performed using 12 traits to obtain reduced numbers of factors accounts maximum variability out of total variability by minimizing the dimension of larger dataset with minimum loss of information.
+In present experiment, total 12 Principal Components were computed in the analysis out of which four had eigen values greater than unity as proposed by Kaiser (1960).
+Those cumulatively explained 75.15% of the variations, suggested first four principal axes were adequate to explain the maximum variation in reduced dimension (Table 2 and Figure 2).
 The highest variation was explained by PC1 (29.84%) with an eigen value of 3.58.
-The principal components PC2, PC3 and PC4 explained variation of 23.46%, 12.00% and 9.84% respectively (Table 2).
+The principal components PC2, PC3 and PC4 explained variation of 23.46%, 12.00% and 9.84%, respectively (Table 2).